rexlunae/simple-endian-rs/README.md

 At its core, this crate centers around one trait, called `SpecificEndian<T>`, and the generic structs `BigEndian<T>` and `LittleEndian<T>`.  `SpecificEndian<T>` is required to make `BigEndian<T>` and `LittleEndian<T>` structs.
 Any struct that implements `SpecificEndian`, even if it handles endianness in unusual ways, can be assigned `BigEndian` and `LittleEndian` variants using the structs in this crate, the main possibly difficult limitation being that they need to use the same underlying structure.
 In fact, `u64be` is just a type alias for `BigEndian<u64>`.
 There is no memory footprint added by the `BigEndian<T>` and `LittleEndian<T>` structs, in fact, in most cases it uses the type T to store the data.
 The only purpose of the structs is to tag them for Rust's type system to enforce correct accesses.
 This means that it can be used directly within larger structs, and then the entire struct can be written to disk, send over a network socket, and otherwise shared between processor architectures using the same code regardless of host endian using declarative logic without any conditionals.

-The crate provides SpecificEndian for most of the built-in types in Rust, including:
+This crate provides `SpecificEndian` implementations for most of the built-in types in Rust, including:

 * Single-byte values (`i8`, `u8`, `bool`), although this really doesn't do much but provide completeness.
 * The multi-byte integers: `u16`, `u32`, `u64`, `u128`, `usize`, `i16`, `i32`, `i64`, `i128`, `isize`